Ixam97/CarStatsViewer/README.md

 ## Support the development of the app:
 Any form of support and feedback is very welcome!
 If you like the app and want to buy me a beer, feel free (but never obliged!
 This is a hobby for me) to use this link: https://paypal.me/Ixam
+Pleas let me now if you do not want to be listed in the supporters list.

 <b>Many thanks to everyone who has supported the development of Car Stats Viewer!</b>
 <details>